 Tensile or Flexural Testing of Concrete

 In addition to a compressive strength test, concrete installed in aircraft runway and highway applications often undergoes a flexural strength or a tensile strength test.
-The testing specimens are created in the shape of a rectangular beam, which when cured is subject to a load on both ends until is snaps in the center, providing engineers with a measure of the concrete’s ability to withstand bending forces.
+The testing specimens are created in the shape of a rectangular beam, which when cured is subject to a load on both ends until it snaps in the center, providing engineers with a measure of the concrete’s ability to withstand bending forces.